-EATS Park City has become both an advocate and resource for improving the health and well-being of children and their families the the greater Park City community and now even into eastern Summit County.
+EATS Park City has become both an advocate and resource for improving the health and well-being of children and their families in the greater Park City community and now even into eastern Summit County.
 The advocacy work we have done at the Park City School District (PCSD) level has created the space for big changes!
 In the 2018/19 school year, PCSD transitioned from heat and serve to scratch-made meals.
 Our goal is to develop a mutually beneficial and lasting partnership that will continue to improve school food and enable our children to thrive.

 Community Education, Cooking Classes and Gardens!

 EATS focus is always on empowering both our community’s children and their families.
 We do so by empowering them through Community Education like Family Cooking Classes, Community Taste Tests and collaborations.

 Curious Cooks: Afterschool provides an empowering blend of nutritious food to students as well as the additional impact of showing them where food comes from, and how to prepare it.
 This essential education is critical.
 Through EATS’ interactive cooking class program students, children and their families are challenged to mix and match new flavors like adding spicy arugula leaves to their watermelon salad.
 Curious Cooks: Afterschool puts the fun into nutrition, builds excitement around food, and empowers students to take ownership over their eating habits.
 This program currently runs in the PCSD after school program for grades K-5 where more than 300 students are enrolled with 50% receiving scholarships.
-In addition to Curious Cooks: Afterschool, EATS also has Curious Cooks: Community in development to expand community classes for nontraditional students as well as date night classes.
+In addition to Curious Cooks: Afterschool, EATS also has Curious Cooks: Community in development to expand community classes for nontraditional students.